bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 There is an inter-participant payment, such as in PayJoin, that can break subset sum as well.
 I guess I should have added the lightning as a separate one because it's not really the same thing as an inter-participant payment.
 In fact, it's just not.
-So there's a fourth one on that list (Advantages - 1), which is lightning or, I guess, any second layer commitment of funds.
+So there's a fourth one on that list, which is lightning or, I guess, any second layer commitment of funds.
-Arguably, the second is the most important.
+Arguably, the second is the most important (The analyst cannot find the subgraph).
-I think That's true.
+I think that's true.

 ## Disadvantages

 All right.
 Some practical disadvantages of doing that.

 ### All at once?
-Timelocks but
+Timelocks but ...

 First of all, you're gonna have to time lock.
-I'm claiming that when we look at this sequence of transactions that we pre-sign, we're gonna have to put time locks on them.
+I'm claiming that when we look at this sequence of transactions that we pre-sign, we're gonna have to put timelocks on them.
-Why do we have to put time locks on them?
+Why do we have to put timelocks on them?
-Or why do I think we should put time locks on them?
 In other words, delay them.

 Why should we delay the transactions?
-Because if not, if it's like 10 of them, and they all go on chain at once, then at least theoretically, somebody who's watching is gonna say, oh look, that's, well, in the future as well, not just at the time.
+Because if not, if it's like 10 of them, and they all go on-chain at once, then at least theoretically, somebody who's watching is gonna say, oh look, that's, well, in the future as well, not just at the time.
 So, you know, timing correlation, it would be a bit crappy if we just broadcast them all at once.
 You could do that in an initial phase, just testing the idea out, but I think if you want a properly mature system using that, you're gonna have to have delays.
 That's not very practical, is it?